s-boris/VickiTrader/README.md

 # VickiTrader
-Kraken trading bot based on calls from @VickiCryptoBot
+Swing trading bot for the Kraken exchange based on signals from @VickiCryptoBot

 ## Setup